Spoiler Alert: Analysis of Superman & Batman

 – Batman (Identity Crisis 2004)

-Batman’s mental abilities to overcome seemingly impossible obstacles, to be inventive with weapons or creating a Batmobile, have contingency plans for everything are similar many personality traits I exhibit and have cultivated over the years due to my Duchenne.
+Batman’s mental abilities to overcome seemingly impossible obstacles, to be inventive with weapons or creating a Batmobile, have contingency plans for everything are similar many personality traits I have cultivated over the years due to my Duchenne.
 Mental abilities can bridge the gap between physical disability and life, as disabled people need more mental coherence to cope with DMD.
-Acceptance, compassion to oneself, resourceful, fully understanding every part of body/personality, how to stay calm in stressful situations, observational powers, on-going problem solving are important traits Batman and Vivek have.
+Acceptance, compassion to oneself, resourceful, fully understanding every part of body/personality, how to stay calm in stressful situations, observational powers, on-going problem solving are important traits Batman.

 The most important attribute Superheroes have taught me is the need for a strong mind and willpower to control fear (Green Lantern), anger (Hulk), multiple personalities (Deadpool) or the beast inside (Wolverine).